 Recent studies show that most customers expect merchants to foot the bill for expedited shipping to replace a lost or delayed shipment.
 44% say they want a refund on shipping costs.
 Rather than forfeit the profit on shipments gone awry (at no fault of yours), you can sidestep the risk for a couple of extra bucks.

 In recent years, online shoppers have also gained a taste for package protection.
 The reasons for this are the 4 in 10 shipments that end in porch piracy, but also elevated rates of package loss since the pandemic.
 Given the low cost of insurance on most items, many shoppers would rather pay extra for protection and file a USPS or other courier claim to get their money back.

 Easyship’s data shows that 7 in 10 online shoppers add shipping insurance when offered by the merchant.
 This suggests that merchants who offer shipping insurance can boost conversion rates by offering buyers the option to add shipping insurance.
 Buyers who are more confident in a successful delivery are more likely to convert.

 When is Shipping Insurance Worth It?

 Shipping insurance is cost-effective if the cost to fix all delivery mishaps is less than what you paid for all your policies.
-To calculate, compare your rate of delivery error to the costs to insure shipments.
+To calculate, compare your delivery error rate to the costs to insure shipments.
 Be sure to account for the item value and the price of replacement shipping.
-In the end, it comes down to your unique business, product values and desired profit margins.
+In the end, it comes down to your unique business, product values, and desired profit margins.